TylerMcPhee/AWS_CreditCard_Fraud_Detector/README.md

   ...
   "x31": 0.0
 }

 Response from API:

-json
-Copy
-Edit
 {
-  "prediction": 1
+  "prediction": 1 (meaning it detects fraud)
 }